mitenjain/marginAlign-tRNA/README.md

     git submodule update --init
     make

 This will build the code.
-Two executables: "marginAlign" and "marginVar" are in the base directory of the package.
+Two executables: "marginAlign" and "marginCaller" are in the base directory of the package.
 Place these binaries on your path if you wish to use them without referring to their absolute path on the filesystem.